run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

     * Select __NEW ENVIRONMENT__.
 Enter `quickstart` as the name and `gcr.io/run-ai-demo/quickstart` as the image.
 Then select __CREATE ENVIRONMENT__.
     * When the previous screen comes up, select `one-gpu` under the Compute resource.
     * Select __CREATE TRAINING__.

+    !!!
+Note
+        For more information on submitting Workloads and creating Assets via the user interface, see [Workload documentation](../user-interface/workspaces/overview.md).

 === "API"
     ``` bash
     curl -L 'https://<COMPANY-URL>/api/v1/workloads/trainings' \ # (1)
     -H 'Content-Type: application/json' \